spacebarchat/gopnik/README.md

 # fosscord-gopnik

-This package monkey-patches the [Discord.js](https://github.com/discordjs/discord.js) library in order to allow it to connect to [Fosscord](https://github.com/fosscord/fosscord-server) instances.
+This package guerilla-patches the [Discord.js](https://github.com/discordjs/discord.js) library in order to allow it to connect to [Fosscord](https://github.com/fosscord/fosscord-server) instances.

 # Install
 ```